fatmaabdulfattah/Movie-Ratings-Sentiment-Analysis/README.md

 2. Click "Copy and Edit" to create your own version.
 3. Run the cells sequentially to reproduce the analysis or modify the code.

+## Streamlit App

+### Description
+The Streamlit app provides a user-friendly interface for predicting the sentiment of movie reviews.
+Users can input a review, and the app will classify it as positive or negative using the trained LSTM model.

+### How to Run Locally

 ### Dependencies
 The notebook requires the following Python libraries:
 - `pandas`